AleksandrBorisovDS/projects_yandex_practicum/11-Forecasting_the_number_of_taxi_orders_for_the_next_hour/readme.md

 - Statsmodels

 # Сonclusions
-To develop the project, a dataset with historical data was provided, which contained 354,369 rows and 16 columns.
-The data contained gaps.
-As a result of the data preprocessing, a dataset of 277,080 rows and 10 columns was prepared, containing no gaps, full of explicit and implicit duplicate rows, which was used for training and testing machine learning models.
+Historical data contained information on the number of orders in the period from March 1 to August 31, 2018.
+The total data volume was 26,496 rows.

+As a result of work on the project, it was determined that the data does not require additional preprocessing.

+The data was **resampled at 1 hour**, because the customer needs a forecast of the number of orders for the next hour.

+Additional features and samples were generated for training machine learning models.

-3 machine learning models were studied:
+4 models were trained:
+- Linear Regression,
-- LightBRM,
+- Random Forest,
 - CatBoost
-- Linear regression.

-Linear regression showed the best results in terms of training and prediction time, but did not provide the required quality.

-The LightBRM and CatBoost models have been extensively analyzed and both training and prediction times have been significantly reduced.

-The **CatBoost** model was chosen as the best model, showing the following results:
-- the training time was: 12.9 s.
-- the prediction time on the test sample was: 0.049 s.
-- **RMSE: 1,626**.
+- LightGBM.

-The resulting RMSE value is significantly lower than the threshold specified by the customer (2,500).
+The best value of the **RMSE metric** on the training set was shown by the **Random Forest** model.
+RMSE = **8.269**.
+The Random Forest model, with the best hyperparameters (number of trees 500, maximum tree depth 20) was tested on a test sample.
+The **RMSE** metric value was **47.71**, which meets the customer’s requirement - no more than 48.

-Thus, the task was completely completed.
+The task was completed completely.